aniketsarapAI/movie_recommendation/README.md

-## About this project
+About This Project
-This is a streamlit web application that can recommend various kinds of similar movies based on an user interest. here is a demo,
+This is a Streamlit-based web application designed to recommend movies tailored to user preferences.
+By analyzing user input, the application suggests similar movies to enhance the discovery experience.

-## Dataset
+Dataset

-The dataset available for this application is present on [dataset](https://www.kaggle.com/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv)
+The dataset used in this application is included within the project repository and supports the generation of personalized movie recommendations. [dataset](https://www.kaggle.com/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv)

 ## How to run the project
 Clone the repository